-Click on Other Andrew to see the other answers provided by the student that wrote a particular comment.
+Click on Other Answers to see the other answers provided by the student that wrote a particular comment.

 You can also print a PDF of the full results.
 You may need to disable your browser’s pop-up blocker to view.
 Click Print to make a copy.